-As of March 31, 2014, there was \$11,043,000 of unrecognized compensation expense related to the unvested stock options issued from April 23, 2013 through March 31, 2014, which is expected to be recognized over a weighted-average period of approximately 3.52 years.
-The Company accounts for stock options issued to nonemployees using a fair value approach.
+As of June 30, 2014, there was \$9,868,000 of unrecognized compensation expense related to the unvested stock options issued from April 23, 2013 through June 30, 2014, which is expected to be recognized over a weighted-average period of approximately 3.21 years.

 At certain times throughout the Company's history, the chairman of the Company's board of directors, who is also a significant stockholder of the Company (the "Significant Holder"), has afforded option holders the opportunity for liquidity in transactions in which options were exercised and the shares of Common Stock issued in connection therewith were simultaneously purchased by the Significant Holder (each, a "Purchase Transaction").
 Because the Company had established a pattern of providing cash settlement alternatives for option holders, the Company has accounted for its stock-based compensation awards as liability awards, the fair value of which is then re-measured at each balance sheet date.
-Upon the exercise of stock options from January 1, 2013 through March 31, 2013 stock option liabilities of \$38,000 were reclassified to stockholders' deficit.

 On April 23, 2013, the Company distributed a notification letter to all equity award holders under the Company's 2007 Equity Compensation Plan (the "2007 Plan") advising them that Purchase Transactions would no longer occur, unless, at the time of a Purchase Transaction, the option holder has held the Common Stock issued upon exercise of options for a period of greater than six months prior to selling such Common Stock to the Significant Holder and that any such sale to the Significant Holder would be at the fair value of the Common Stock on the date of such sale.
 Based on these new criteria for Purchase Transactions, the Company remeasured options outstanding under the 2007 Plan as of April 23, 2013 to their intrinsic value and reclassified such options from liabilities to stockholders' deficit within the Company's consolidated balance sheets, which amounted to \$14,482,000.
+As of June 30, 2014, there was \$1,128,000 of unrecognized compensation expense related to these unvested awards, which is expected to be recognized over a weighted-average period of approximately 2.12 years.

-At March 31, 2014 and 2013, the aggregate intrinsic value of the option liability recorded was \$0 and \$14,394,000, respectively.
+At both June 30, 2014 and December 31, 2013, the aggregate intrinsic value of the option liability recorded was \$0.

-A roll forward of the stock option liability balance for the three months ended March 31, 2013 is as follows:
+A roll forward of the stock option liability balance for the six months ended June 30, 2013 is as follows:

+0 ption Liability

-Balance at December 31, 2012 11,967,000 Change in intrinsic value upon re-measurement 2,465,000 Settlements of option liability awards (38,000) Balance at March 31, 2013 14,394,000
+Balance at December 31, 2012 \$ 11,967,000

+Change in fair value upon remeasurement 2,553,000

+Settlements of option liability awards (38,000)

+Stock option award modification (14,482,000)

+Balance at June 30, 2013 \$